Applying to the MAS-IA Program

 The Master of Advanced Studies in International Affairs (MAS-IA) is designed for professionals seeking specialized and advanced training in the field of international affairs to complement their professional experience.

-To request information about admission to the MAS-iA program, submit an online contact form.
-You may also contact the MAS-IA Program Coordinator at any time for in-depth information about executive education at IR/PS.
+You may also contact the MAS-IA Program Coordinator at any time for in-depth information about executive education programming.

 Planning Your Application

-We look forward to working with you throughout the application process that uses uses the UC San Diego online system.
-Once you begin your application, you have the ability to log in and work on your application as needed.
-If you have updates to your information after you have submitted your application, please contact contact us directly.
+We look forward to working with you throughout the application process.
+Once you begin your application, you have the ability to log in and work as needed.
+If you have updates to your information after you have submitted your application, please contact us directly.

 Early: Oct.
 30, 2014